 Mallorca Cuisine: Top 5 Must Try Mallorcan Dishes

-There is so much Mallorcan food to try that if you are on a short trip you’ll never get to try it all.
+There are so many things to do in Mallorca, and so much Mallorcan food to try that if you are on a short trip you’ll never get to try it all.
 First up, our top 5 things to try if you are on a short trip or are only looking to try the most typical options.

 Sobrasada is a cured pork sausage made with pork loin, pork belly/bacon, paprika, salt and pepper.
 Sometimes cayenne pepper.